 Same story, different angles.
 Which, in real terms, means understanding what each platform’s audience wants from your story.
 Your guitar solo sounds different when it’s presented as “struggling to nail this part” on TikTok.
 Versus “here’s the technique I used” on YouTube, versus “this reminded me of my favourite guitarist” on Twitter.
 The key is matching the emotional (sub)context to each platform’s (sub)culture.
 TikTok loves raw vulnerability and relatability.
 Instagram wants aspirational but achievable.
 YouTube appreciates educational value.
 Twitter thrives on opinions and hot takes.

 So, don’t just change the caption and consider it adapted.
-Actually edit the content differently for each individual platform.
+Edit the content differently for each individual platform.
 Closer crops for TikTok, wider shots for YouTube, more text overlays for Instagram, audio-focused content for X Spaces.

 Timing Coordination

-Strategic release sequences across platforms can create momentum that builds on itself.
-Maybe you could tease something on TikTok, reveal more context on Instagram Stories, post the full explanation on YouTube, then start discussions about it on Twitter.
-This isn’t about posting everything at once.
+Release strategically across platforms to build momentum.
+Tease on TikTok Tuesday.
+Reveal more context on Instagram Stories Wednesday.
+Post full explanation on YouTube Friday.
+Start discussions on Twitter Saturday.
+Don’t post everything at once.
+Space it out.
+Each platform gets fresh content, but they all contribute to the same narrative.
 Or, at the same exact time.
 Space your content releases throughout the week so each platform gets fresh content.
 But, they’re all contributing to the same larger narrative about your music.
 Those algorithms KNOW what each other platform is doing, you need to remember that when posting your next content.

 And then there is the point that, timing coordination works especially well for building anticipation around releases.
 So, you can start with behind-the-scenes content, move to snippets, then full previews, then the actual release, then reflection and analysis.
 Each platform gets different pieces of that timeline at different times and with totally different perspectives.